GreenhouseCI/blog.greenhouseci.com/_posts/2016-09-09-reproducible-builds.md

 ## Code versus application: the difference
 Before revealing what this benefit is, it is necessary to delve into some vital distinctions.
 Open source applications are often said to increase security because the source code can easily reviewed by many developers.
-This line of argumentation is made famous by [Linus' law](https://en.wikipedia.org/wiki/Linus%27s_Law):  many eyes make all bugs shallow.
+This line of argumentation is made famous by [Linus's law](https://en.wikipedia.org/wiki/Linus%27s_Law):  many eyes make all bugs shallow.

 However, most of the applications that we rely on are not open source.
 An open source zealot might claim that he is better off by making use of open source applications.
 But there is still a big problem: only the source code of application has been reviewed.